To help fund our great content, this post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Take your time.
 This step may take up to a week or more.

-- Start a spreadsheet or if you have Quicken or QuickBooks work with their budgeting tools (they are easier than a spreadsheet)
+- Start a spreadsheet or if you have Quicken or QuickBooks work with their budgeting tools

 - Assess your monthly bills.
 Set up a budget with all the necessary bills including your once or twice a year obligations.
 Don’t forget about non-essential expenses.
 Figure those in as well.